mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I cannot stress enough the degree to which this is not an elite hacker tool.

+"Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's representation (HTML) of the page you're looking at.
+Everything you see when you use it was already on your computer, you just hadn't asked Chrome to show it to you yet.

-It's used by programmers to try and understand how the website works.
+Degenerate techniques such as these are used by programmers to try and understand how the website works.
 This is ultimately futile: You cannot understand how a website works.
-It cannot be done.
 Unfortunately, it sure _looks_ like hacking the first time you see it.

-"Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's representation (HTML) of the page you're looking at.
-Everything you see when you use it was already on your computer, you just hadn't asked Chrome to show it to you yet.

 ![Diagram explaining HTML rendering to page you can look at](/img/inspect-element-diagram.png)